auditassistant/json-context/README.md

 A shortcut for datasource.query(...).value - exactly the same, but only returns the value of the query, not the other info.

+### datasource.changeStream(defaultChangeInfo)

+Returns a duplex stream of line delimited json encoded text.
+Can be used to pipe changes between multiple JSON Context datasources, such as those created by [ContextDB](https://github.com/mmckegg/contextdb).

+Only changes not originating from this stream will be sent, so no chance of feedback.
+Multiple streams can be created and piped around the place to allow all kinds of crazy peer based syncing.

+**defaultChangeInfo**: (optional) see `datasource.pushChange(object, changeInfo)`

 ### datasource.on('change', function(object, changeInfo))

 The datasource emits a change event every time a pushed object is matched.
-The changeInfo contains the infomation supplied from [JSON Change Filter](https://github.com/mmckegg/json-change-filter) including `action`, `matcher`, and `original`.
 This can be used to determine when to update bound elements, etc.

+**changeInfo**:

+- action: append, update, or remove
+- changes: the root key/values on the object that were changed
+- original: the state of the object before it was changed
+- collection: the parent object
+- key: the objects key in the collection
+- matcher: The instance of the matcher that allowed this change to come through
+- any other fields set when pushing the data in

 ## Helper Methods